-No other activities should be performed on the DRAM channel by the controller for the duration of tZQinit, tZQoper, or tZQCS.
-The quiet time on the DRAM channel allows calibration of output driver and on-die termination values.
-Once DRAM calibration is achieved, the DRAM should disable ZQ current consumption path to reduce power.
+No other activities should be performed on the DRAM channel by the controller for the duration of t{ZQinit} , t{ZQoper} , or t{ZQCS} .
+The quiet time on the DRAM channel allows accurate calibration of output driver and on-die termination values.
+Once DRAM calibration is achieved, the device should disable ZQ current consumption path to reduce power.

-All banks must be precharged and tRP met before ZQCL or ZQCS commands are issued by the controller.
+All banks must be precharged and t{RP} met before ZQCL or ZQCS commands are issued by the controller.
+See section "Command Truth Table" for a description of the ZQCL and ZQCS commands.

 ZQ calibration commands can also be issued in parallel to DLL lock time when coming out of self refresh.
-Upon selfrefresh exit, DDR3L SDRAM will not perform an IO calibration without an explicit ZQ calibration command.
-The earliest possible time for ZQ Calibration command (short or long) after self refresh exit is tXS.
+Upon Self-Refresh exit, the device will not perform an IO calibration without an explicit ZQ calibration command.
+The earliest possible time for ZQ Calibration command (short or long) after self refresh exit is t{xs} .

-In systems that share the ZQ resistor between devices, the controller must not allow any overlap of tZQoper, tZQinit, or tZQCS between ranks.
+In systems that share the ZQ resistor between devices, the controller must not allow any overlap of t{ZQoper} , t{ZQinit} , or t{ZQCS} between the devices.